HSRLCLab/SmartFactory-Sortic/README.md

 ### Doxygen
 Doxygen is used for the documentation of the source-code.
-An intorduction to *Doxygen* and how to install it can be found in the [ArdFSM-Repo](https://github.com/LMazzole/ArdFSM#documentation-with-doxygen).
+An intoduction to *Doxygen* and how to install it can be found in the [ArdFSM-Repo](https://github.com/LMazzole/ArdFSM#documentation-with-doxygen).

 ### Markdown
 [Typora](https://typora.io/) was used for markdown documentation.
 The diagrams were created with [mermaid](https://mermaidjs.github.io/) or [Visio](https://products.office.com/de-ch/visio/flowchart-software).